 - DRY: Immediately after washing, dry your knife thoroughly with a dry cloth.

-- RUB GENTLY: Hard rubbing is generally unnecessary with Bar Keepers Friend.
+- RUB GENTLY: Hard rubbing is generally unnecessary if you use this product.
 Let its non-bleach cleaning ingredients do the work for you.

 - RINSE: After cleaning, ensure you wash the knife thoroughly and once again dry with a dry cloth.

-If you have a particularly stubborn rust spot or stain, apply Bar Keepers Friend liquid or make a paste with Bar Keepers Friend powder and let it remain on the surface of the knife for no longer than one minute.
-Once again, rub gently as needed and then rinse thoroughly and dry.
+HINT: If you have a particularly stubborn rust spot or stain, apply Bar Keepers Friend liquid or make a paste with Bar Keepers Friend powder.
+Let it remain on the surface of the knife for no longer than one minute.
+Rub it gently as needed and then rinse thoroughly and dry.